cybre/budgie-haste-applet/README.md

 # haste-applet
-A Budgie applet for the haste service.
+A Budgie applet for pasting text to any haste server.

 ---